Evaluating and Negotiating a Job Offer

 • Do not feel pressured to accept an offer if the package does not reflect your value and meet your needs.

 Want to talk with someone confidentially about your job application process?
-Make an appointment with one of our Career Counselors today!
+Make an appointment with one of our Career Success staff today!